UnivaCorporation/tortuga-kit-azureadapter/doc/tortuga-kit-azureadapter.md

 documentation](https://docs.microsoft.com/en-us/azure/) for further explanation of Azure terms referenced within this document.

+## Installing Tortuga on Azure

+**Note:** please pay attention to the following prerequisites when installing Tortuga on Azure.

+### Installer DNS host name

+Certain applications on RHEL/CentOS (for example, `openssl`) have host name/FQDN case-sensitivity when generating certificates/keys.
+Ensure your Azure VM used to install Tortuga does **not** have an uppercase or mixed-case host name.

+Your Tortuga installation will *likely* fail if the host name/FQDN is uppercase/mixed-case.

 ## Setting up Azure for Tortuga

 Before using Tortuga with the [Microsoft Azure][azure] resource adapter, it is